quintenpalmer/quintenpalmer.github.io/_posts/2023-02-05-building-a-simple-iced-gui.md

 4 directories, 13 files
 ```

 Alright, and now to actually start fleshing out some code for this demo app.
-(We already went over the `Cargo.toml` \[and the `Cargo.lock` is not for us to edit\]).
+We already went over the `Cargo.toml` and the `Cargo.lock` is not for us to edit.
+Let's get this working!

+## Write All The Code

 Let's start with the `src/main.rs` and work through these files to build a working app:

 ### **`src/main.rs`**
 ```rust